Drugs, Pregnancy, and Parenting: What the Experts in Medicine, Social Work and the Law Have to Say,

 Wednesday, February 11, 2009, New York City

 People working in the field of family law and child-welfare often have cases that involve issues of drug use.
 These lawyers, social workers, counselors, advocates and investigators, however, are often trying to do their jobs without the benefit of evidence-based research or access to experts knowledgeable about drugs, drug treatment and the relationship between drug use, pregnancy and parenting.
 That is why on February 11, 2009 we are sponsoring a spectacular one-day continuing education program entitled: Drugs, Pregnancy and Parenting: What the Experts in Medicine, Social Work and the Law Have to Say.
 Please join us and please help us spread the word.
-You can register now: http://napwtraining.eventbrite.com/
+You can register now: http://napwtraining.eventbrite.com/If your work involves family law, child welfare law, advocacy on behalf of children, parents or families pregnant and parenting women and their families or issues of drug use – this continuing education program is for you.
+Even if this is not specifically your field of work, this truly interesting day will be a great way to earn continuing education credits.
+Substance Abuse Counselors can earn New York CASAC credits.

 This dynamic program features nationally and internationally renowned medical, social work, and legal experts as well as people with direct experience who will help distinguish myth from fact, evidence-based information from media hype and provide meaningful tools for improved advocacy, representation, care and treatment.
 Panelists will discuss current research on marijuana, cocaine, methamphetamine, as well as other areas of research regarding drug use, prenatal exposure to drugs, recovery, treatment and parenting.
 This up-to-date research is critical for effective representation and care.